seperalta22/seperalta22/README.md

-I am a continuous improvement fullstack developer.<br/> I would like to build technology to improve people's lives.<br/> I have changed my career because of the covid quarantine, that was hard, but I have discovered this exciting new world for me, so I have burned the ships.
+I am a continuous improvement fullstack developer.<br/> I would like to build technology to improve people's lives.<br/> I have changed my career because of the covid quarantine :mask:, that was hard, but I have discovered this exciting new world for me, so I have burned the ships.

 * 🌍  I'm based in Formosa, Argentina. (but I would like to work in any other part of the world :wink: )